Register Login

 TypeError: 'module' object is not callable

-In the above code, we are trying to call a function named “mymodule” which is in module “mymodule”, due to the similar name of module and function and due to this our python compiler gets confused and throws the following error
+In the above code, we are trying to call a function named “mymodule” which is in module “mymodule”, due to the similar name of module and function due to our Python compiler gets confused and throws the following error

 TypeError: 'module' object is not callable